‘Bachelor’ Chris Soules Formally Charged With Felony In Fatal Iowa Crash, Could See Jail Time If Convicted

 Entertainment Tonight shared the awful news that despite the motion filed by the defense, Chris was formally charged in Iowa on May 8 with a class D felony for leaving the scene of the crash that killed Mosher.
 According to the documents, the court decided Chris “did drive a vehicle involved in an accident resulting in the death of any person and did not immediately stop the vehicle at the scene of the accident or as close as possible, and/or failed to return to and remain at the scene of the accident.”

 Entertainment Tonight also shared information from a source that says Chris was not intoxicated at the scene of the crash.
 They said he was in shock and then left the scene with a relative.
-There is also speculation if Chris was or was not wearing a seat belt at the time of the collision.
+There is also speculation if Chris was or was not wearing a seatbelt at the time of the collision.
 With all of the media coverage of the accident involving Soules, his legal team has asked that everyone withhold judgment and allow the facts to be presented in court.

-In initial court filings the complaints against Soules included, “admission/statements, caused property damage, operating motor vehicles, possessed alcoholic beverages/containers, identified by witnesses, near scene of crime and caused personal injury.”
-Chris has not been charged with any alcohol related wrongdoing.
+In initial court filings, the complaints against Soules included “admission/statements, caused property damage, operating motor vehicles, possessed alcoholic beverages/containers, identified by witnesses, near scene of crime and caused personal injury.”
+Chris has not been charged with any alcohol-related wrongdoing.

 The Christian Post shared that if found guilty of the charges, Chris could face up to five years in prison along with an approximate fine of $7,000.
 Soules is scheduled to appear back in court on May 23 for his arraignment and to also enter a plea.
 Earlier this month, Kenneth Mosher was laid to rest and understandably none of the Soules family attended the services.